Blockade of Wonsan: Typhoon Karen

 Typhoon Karen swept through Korean waters over the next few days so also blockading activities were suspended.
 Several UN warships were damaged during the height of the storm.
 The communists used the chance to attack Hwangto-do again.
 After the typhoon passed USS Lewis fired seven rounds of 5-inch shells at an enemy battery on Kalmagak, which was firing on friendly islands in the Wonsan area.
 The enemy artillery was silenced although they killed one person and wounded two others.

 On September 11, 1952, batteries on Umi-do fired eighteen 105-millimeter rounds at USS Lewis, no damage or casualties.
 On September 13, aircraft from USS Bon Homme Richard attacked a 130-foot naval like vessel near Wonsan and sank it with rockets and 20-millimeter strafing.
 The enemy ship was one of the few sunk by UN forces during the war.
-Two days later, Barton hit a suspected of being a floating mine while sailing 100 miles due east of Wonsan Harbor.
+Two days later, Barton hit a suspected floating mine while sailing 100 miles due east of Wonsan Harbor.
 Five enlisted men were counted missing and later presumed dead, six other men were wounded.
 The fire room flooded and there was other less severe damage.
 Flooding was brought under control and she set a course for Sasebo under her own power.

 USS Alfred A. Cunningham received five hits on September 19.
-Guns from Wonsan, estimated to be 105 to 155 millimeters, at a distance of 3,500 yards away, hit Alfred A. Cunningham with their first shot, four more followed along with seven nearby air bursts.
-Eight Americans were wounded but none of them fatal and the ship was moderately damaged though she was capable of firing 159 rounds of return fire with 5-inch and 3-inch guns.
+Guns from Wonsan, estimated to be 105 to 155 millimeters, at a distance of 3,500 yards away, hit the ship with their first shot.
+Four more followed along with seven nearby air bursts.
+Eight Americans were wounded but none of them were fatal.
+The ship was moderately damaged but she was capable of unleashing 159 rounds of return fire.